 Features

-- Undeniably an auditor’s AI assistant.
+- An auditor’s AI assistant.

 - Chiefly monitors all details of the general ledger to recognise abnormalities and threats.